surveyjs/survey-pdf/README.md

 ### Features

 * Render all SurveyJS questions (textboxes, checkboxes, dropdowns, etc.) with results
+* Support of SurveyJS widgets and your own custom adorners
 * Generate PDF interactive forms which can be filled inside the PDF document
 * Automatic splitting into separate pages without cuts inside the questions
 * Customizable font and sizes of page and markdown text